reductstore/reductstore/docs/http-api/server-api.md

 {% swagger method="get" path=" " baseUrl="/api/v1/info" summary="Get statistical information about the storage" %}
 {% swagger-description %}
 You can use this method to get stats of the storage and check its version.
+If authenticaion is enabled, the method needs a valid API token.

+`curl --header "Authorization: Bearer ${API_TOKEN}" http://127.0.0.1:8383/api/v1/info`
 {% endswagger-description %}

 {% swagger-response status="200: OK" description="Returns information in JSON format" %}